EGI-Federation/documentation/content/en/users/cloud-compute/dynamic-dns/_index.md

    ![Add host](add-host.png)

 1. The portal will then show you a secret than can be used for updating the host ip whenever needed.
-Note it down so you can use it later
+Note it down so you can use it later.

 1. From the VM you'd like to assign the name to, run a command like follows: